 (2) In subsection (1)(b) “relevant person”, in relation to a person who is required to produce a document, means a person who—

 (a) has been, is, or is proposed to be, a director or controller of that person;

 (b) has been or is an auditor of that person;

-(c) has been or is an actuary, accountant or lawyer appointed or instructed by that person; or
+(c) has been or is an actuary, accountant

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Having established that a duty of care exists (see Practice Note: Negligence—when does a duty of care arise?), it is then necessary to consider whether or not there has been a breach of that duty.
 This will depend on a number of factors outlined below and considered against the general background of

 The right to notice means a right for the employee to remain in employment for the period of notice, not simply to be paid for it.
 An employer will therefore often include in the contract an express right to make a payment in lieu of notice ('PILON') as an alternative to giving notice, to ensure